 Alternative Lending Options

 Starting a franchise often requires creative financing solutions.
-Instead of traditional bank loans, consider tapping into your personal savings, borrowing from loved ones, or leveraging your retirement funds.
+Instead of traditional bank loans, consider tapping into personal savings, borrowing from family, or leveraging retirement funds.
 You can also explore opportunities with angel investors or venture capitalists.
-These alternative routes can provide the working capital needed to launch your franchise.

 Choosing the Right Franchise Opportunity